-Add elephant ears -- those large-leaved plants grown from roots the size of softballs, or larger -- to create a tropical flair to home landscapes.
-Elephant ears are tender perennials, hardy only in the warmest parts of the United States.
-In areas with colder winters, the plants must be lifted in the fall or replanted every year.
+Elephant ears, those large-leafed plants grown from tubers — some the size of softballs — give a tropical flair to home landscapes.
+They're tender perennials, hardy only in the warmest parts of the United States.
+In areas with colder winters, they're annuals and must be lifted in the fall or replanted every year.

-Three genera of plants go by the common name elephant ears: Colocasia, Alocasia and Xanthosoma.
-The plants are similar in appearance, with large, heart-shaped leaves that grow up to 4 feet or more in length.
-Of the three types of elephant ears, Colocasia and Alocasia are the most cold hardy, surviving winter temperatures of 15 to 20 degrees Fahrenheit -- in U.S. Department of Agriculture plant Zone 8b.
-Colocasia is the most commonly found type of elephant ears, since breeders have worked on the species C. esculenta to produce many colorful leaf variations.
-All three plants have poisonous calcium oxalate crystals in the leaves, stems and roots, so use gloves when handling the plants.
-Taro is a type of edible elephant ear, but it must be properly prepared before being consumed.
+Colocasia is the most commonly found type of elephant ears since breeders have worked on the species C. esculenta to produce many colorful leaf variations.
+All three plants have poisonous calcium oxalate crystals in the leaves, stems, and roots, so it's best to use gloves when handling.
+Taro is a type of edible elephant ear but requires cooking as it's inedible in its raw state.

 Overwintering Elephant Ears